Search

 DO

-• Wear protective gloves, boots and aprons made of butyl rubber or neoprene (or other material specified in the SDS).
+• Wear protective gloves, boots and aprons made of suitable protective material.
+Often gloves must be made from butyl rubber or neoprene (or another material as specified in the SDS).

 • Carefully place the spilled product in a clean, dry plastic bag or container.
 Place this filled plastic bag inside another bag when finished.